Cambridge District Scout Archive

 The last question is largely answered by the existing Scoutmasters in WW1 who did earn Gallantry medals.
 Mallet, Missen, Arrowsmith, Riddell, Nott and Briscoe were Scouts before receiving the award.
 The seven unnamed recipients from WW2 were all Scouts before entering the armed services.
 Pite, Coombes, Clee and Balfour Paul were also Scouts or Scouters before the war.

 It is difficult to draw any firm conclusions from these figures.
 Gallantry recipients do not appear to be any more drawn to Scouting than any other group of active able ‘doers’.
+Maybe able Scouts have some skills that enable them to succeed in complex situations – some of which are officially rewarded.

 Military Medals for Gallantry have the following categories: